raspberrypilearning/getting-started-with-git/worksheet.md

 	This is a project that uses multiple long-range ultrasonic sensors to find and track an object flying in three-dimensional space.
 It displays the object's coordinates, speed, and trajectory through a VR headset.
 	```

-1. Pressing `Ctrl+X` will cause a save prompt to appear.
+1. Pressing `Ctrl + X` will cause a save prompt to appear.
 You can type `Y` to save and then hit `Enter` to close nano.

 1. You file should have been created and will now be sitting in your directory.
 You can type `ls` in the terminal to see a list of files.